ODA Spending

 The government committed to providing AUD2 billion ( US$1.4 billion) in climate finance between 2020-21 and 2024-25.
 Based on a March 2023 DFAT report, Australia has met half of this commitment to date.
 AUD700 million ( US$486 million) of this total will go towards building renewable energy capacity and climate and disaster resilience in the Pacific, and new partnerships in Southeast Asia focused on climate change and achieving net-zero, including the AUD200 million ( US$139 million) Australia-Indonesia Climate and Infrastructure Partnership.

-On December 8, 2023, Australia announced that it will rejoin the GCF, with the Australian Ministries of Foreign Affairs and Climate Change jointly announcing that Australia will contribute AUD50 million ( US$33 million) to the fund.
+On December 8, 2023, Australia announced that it will rejoin the GCF, with the Australian Ministers of Foreign Affairs and Climate Change jointly announcing that Australia will contribute AUD50 million ( US$33 million) to the fund.
 Australia previously left the GCF in 2019 while voicing concerns about its application in Australia’s local region.

 How does Australia allocate climate ODA?